kjenney/pulumi-bootstrap/README.md

 There are a number of dependencies to deploying CodePipeline with CodeBuild Projects.
 These dependencies are in their separate stacks.
 For example `pipeline-iam` is a stack that creates IAM Roles and Policies that allow the CodeBuild projects deploying infrastructure to do what they need to do.

-## Docker

-There is a Dockerfile for an image that is published to DockerHub.

-This includes Python, Pulumi and all of the Python dependencies in `requirements.txt`.

 ## Deploying VPC

 * Requires a `/16` CIDR